-"Long-term capacity agreement pilot program" or "LCAPP" means a one-time pilot program established by the board that is limited to participation by eligible generators, to seek offers no later than February 4, 2011, for financially-settled standard offer capacity agreements that extend for a term of not less than 15 years, to quickly and safely construct new, natural gas fired, combined-cycle electric power generating facilities with a net summer output rating of 100 megawatts or larger within the State;
+"Long-term capacity agreement pilot program" or "LCAPP" means a 2[one-time] 2 pilot program established by the board that is limited to participation by eligible generators, to seek offers 2[no later than February 4, 2011, 12 for financially-settled standard offer capacity agreements 2[that extend for a term of not less than 15] years, to quickly and safely construct new, natural gas fired, combined-cycle electric power generating facilities with a net summer output rating of 100 megawatts or larger within the State with eligible generators pursuant to the provisions of P.L., c.
+(C.) (pending before the Legislature as this bill)2;